--- Space to write important points for revision --
+Q.3.6 | 2019 - Nov [1] {C} (a) (iii)

-Q.3.6 2019 - Nov [1] {C} (a) (iii) Practical as the r abroad the said of the C (A) If N with (B) If N the n incorporated a "One Person Company" making nominee.
-Navita is leaving India permanently due Due to this fact, she is withdrawing her consent of One Person Company.
-Taking into consideration Companies Act, 2013 answer the questions given Navita is leaving India permanently, is it manda ndraw her nomination in the said One Person Cor avita maintained the status of Resident of India aft n can she continue her nomination in the sa mpany? to her marriage of nomination in s the provisions below. atory for her to npany? er her marriage,
+Naveen incorporated a "One Person Company" making his sister Navita as the nominee.
+Navita is leaving India permanently due to her marriage abroad.
+Due to this fact, she is withdrawing her consent of nomination in the said One Person Company.
+Taking into considerations the provisions of the Companies Act, 2013 answer the questions given below.

-As per Rule 3 of Companies (Incorporation) Second Amendment Rules,
+- (A) If Navita is leaving India permanently, is it mandatory for her to withdraw her nomination in the said One Person Company? - (B) If Navita maintained the status of Resident of India after her marriage, then can she continue her nomination in the said One Person Company?
+(6 marks)

-2021, with respect to formation of one person company only a natural person who is an Indian Citizen whether resident in India (person who has stayed in India for a period of not less than one hundred and twenty days during the immediately preceding one calendar year) or otherwise -
+As per Rule 3 of Companies (Incorporation) Second Amendment Rules, 2021, with respect to formation of one person company only a natural person who is an Indian Citizen whether resident in India (person who has stayed in India for a period of not less than one hundred and twenty days during the immediately preceding one calendar year) or otherwise -